 This is a common issue that Visa gift card holders often face.
 Fortunately, when it comes to converting your reloadable Visa gift card to cash, there are plenty of options.

-Keep reading to learn how to liquidate a Visa gift card and change it to cold, hard cash.
+Keep reading to learn how to convert a Visa gift card to cold, hard cash.

-How to Convert a Visa Gift Card to Cash
+9 Ways to Get Convert a Visa Gift Card to Cash

-Here’s how to convert a Visa gift card to cash.
+Here’s how to get cash from your Visa gift card:

 1. Visit an ATM

-The fastest way to liquidate a Visa gift card is to visit an ATM.
+The fastest way to convert a Visa gift card to cash is to visit an ATM.
 Simply visit an accredited ATM and deposit the card into the machine to make a cash transaction.

-Yes, you may have to pay fees this way.
-But you’ll walk away with cash that you can use anywhere that cash is accepted.
-You won’t have to wait several business days for the money to clear.
+Yes, you may have to pay fees this way – but you’ll walk away with cash that you can use anywhere, and you won’t have to wait several business days for the money to clear.

 Want to get rid of your card altogether?
 Visit sites like Prepaid2Cash and CardCash to liquidate prepaid cards.
 These sites can transform prepaid cards from Visa, MasterCard gift cards, and cards from other leading merchants like Best Buy, Nike, and Target, to name just a few examples.